Abstract analogues of flux as symplectic invariants

 The proposed correspondence with geometry goes as follows.
 If $A$ is the Fukaya category of some compact manifold, and $G$ is given by the action of a (graded) symplectic automorphism, then $A^{\mathit{torus}}$ should conjecturally be quasi-isomorphic to a full subcategory of the Fukaya category of the associated symplectic mapping torus.
 Objects $X(d)$ correspond to Lagrangian submanifolds in the mapping torus obtained by taking an invariant Lagrangian submanifold in the fibre and moving it along a line in the base which goes through $(0,0)$ and has slope $-d$.
 Looking back to our previous discussion, $\Delta_1$ and $\Delta_2$ from \eqref{eq:lagrangians} as well as $\Gamma_1$ and $\Gamma_2$ from \eqref{eq:lagrangians-2} are of this type.
 Example \ref{th:multicones} shows that the algebraic model correctly computes the self-Floer cohomology.
 Lemma \ref{th:t-model} would be the algebraic counterpart of the Fukaya category computations in Section \ref{subsec:flat-triangles}.

-\begin{remark} The framework above is technically naive, since it asks for strictly fixed objects.
-In the application to Fukaya categories, this becomes an issue because of the auxiliary choices of almost complex structures.
-It is probably best to remedy this by making the algebraic formalism more flexible, which could mean considering $A_\infty$-modules over $A \otimes F$ which are equivariant with respect to $G \otimes T$ (this would also allow one to include objects corresponding to Lagrangian submanifolds such as $\Delta_{3,u}$ and $\Gamma_{3,u}$).
-A less satisfactory but simpler approach is to reduce more general situations to the given framework (which means that given an object $X$ quasi-isomorphic to $G(X)$, one changes $G$ to make $X$ strictly fixed; this can be done for several objects at the same time). \end{remark}
+\begin{remark} The framework introduced above is naive, since it asks for strictly fixed objects.
+To make it more flexible, one could consider $A_\infty$-modules over $A \otimes F$ which are equivariant with respect to $G \otimes T$ (this would also allow one to include objects corresponding to Lagrangian submanifolds such as $\Delta_{3,u}$ and $\Gamma_{3,u}$). \end{remark}